 He is before all things, and in him all things hold together.
 And he is the head of the body, the church.
 Colossians 1:17-18a NIV

-When a church is what God intended it to be it motivates believers towards maturity and provides an opportunity for individuals to make a meaningful contribution to the world.
-Healthy churches help people to see Scripture from a richer perspective.
-A good church will naturally foster an atmosphere where love, forgivness, moral accountability and practical support become a reality.
-There is simply nothing better or more beneficial than a healthy, life-giving church.
-Conversely, there is nothing more spiritually and morally destructive than a truly sick church.
+Healthy churches motivate believers towards maturity and provide an opportunity for individual Christians to make a meaningful contribution to their world.
+Healthy churches help people to understand and see Scripture from a richer perspective.
+A good church fosters an atmosphere where love, forgiveness, moral accountability and practical support become standard operating procedure.
+There is simply nothing better or more beneficial to the world than a healthy, life-giving church because a healthy church reflects all the attributes of Jesus.
+Conversely, there is little more spiritually and morally destructive than a truly sick church.
 Following are seven tell-tale indicators a church has systematic problems.

 Staff members tend to be absent outside of church services –